Knowledge discovery through text-based similarity searches for astronomy literature: Introduction

 Since the inception of writing, human knowledge has steadily increased as has the number, and size, of published works.
 The output of the scientific community has doubled every nine years over the past decades \citep{bornmann2015growth}.

 The computing and internet revolution has made the publication and dissemination of these works easy and with the advent of open access channels pluralistic.
-In the physical sciences the public repository \arxiv has provided open access to almost the entire corpus of publications since 1992.
+The public repository \arxiv has provided open access to almost the entire corpus of publications since 1992 in the physical sciences .

 Given the rise of publications each year and the fixed capacity of a human to process information either we shall narrow the specialization range in each field to limit the breadth of the necessary knowledge base or have new tools that filter the available publications.